isabella232/win32-pr.es-es/desktop-src/TermServ/imsrdppreferredredirectioninfo-useredirectionservername.md

 ## <a name="property-value"></a>Valor de propiedad

-Indica si se va a usar el nombre del servidor de redireccionamiento.
+Si se va a usar el nombre del servidor de redirección.

 ## <a name="requirements"></a>Requisitos